MightyWarthog/Shudy/README.md

 # Shudy

-# No further commits will be pushed until at least 05/14/2017 due to other students plagiarizing my code.

 # Big Fat Warning

     Shudy is a work in progress, and as such may not function correctly, or at all.